algarecu/Gossip-Learning-Framework/README.md

 Running a predefined simulation
 ---------------------------------------
+To run a federated simulation on the spambase dataset type the following code in the project directory:

+`export classpath="bin/gossipLearning.jar:."`
+`java -cp $classpath gossipLearning.main.FederatedLearning res/config/FederatedConfig.txt`

 To run a simulation applying one of the predefined scenarios on the [Iris](http://archive.ics.uci.edu/ml/datasets/Iris) dataset you have to type the following code in the project directory:

 `export classpath="bin/gossipLearning.jar:."`
 `java -cp $classpath gossipLearning.main.LocalRun res/config/LocalLearning.txt`.

 This will run a local SGD (but not a P2P) learning based on the defined configuration file `LocalLearning.txt`.

 The meaning of the configuration file: